sanyaade-teachings/pippi/docs/01_intro.md

 Python's approach to working with binary data is to use its string data type as a wrapper.
 To get a feel for this, lets first look at the structure of the type of binary audio data we're trying to represent.

-*Signed 16 bit PCM audio* has these characteristics:
+Signed 16 bit PCM audio has these characteristics:

-Each frame of audio represents an instantanious value corresponding to a position the speaker cone will take when sent to our computer's digital-to-analog converter. *PCM* stands for Pulse Code Modulation.
+Each frame of audio represents an instantanious value corresponding to a position the speaker cones will take when sent to our computer's digital-to-analog converter. *PCM* stands for Pulse Code Modulation - the modulation part refers to the filtering needed to correct for aliasing distortion that would occur if an analog speaker simply jumped from value to value over time, rather than somehow smoothly interpolating between these values.

 It is conventional to use signed 16 bit integers to represent an instantanious speaker cone position - this is also the format CD audio takes.

 A signed integer means that instead of having a range between zero and some positive number, it has a range between some negative number and some positive number.